Code-From-Anywhere/bootcamp/more-bootcamps/africa-bootcamp.md

-this bootcamp specifically has the goal to attract aspiring developers from an underdeveloped area in Africa that normally wouldn't have the chance to work internationally
+This bootcamp specifically has the goal to attract aspiring developers from an underdeveloped area in Africa that normally wouldn't have the chance to work internationally

-this bootcamp will not be every year but we must do it
+This bootcamp will not be every year but we must do it.